How To Create A Production Manual // 5 Steps To Write A Guide For Manufacturing Your Product

 Step_03 // Assign Responsibility

 The next step is to assign individual responsibilities.
-This is where you direct a personal message to the supplier/factory owner, managers, and staff.
+This is where you can direct a personal message to the supplier, factory owner, managers, and staff.
 You want to allocate individual responsibility to the collective or individuals inside the organization.
 The key here is to inform them of their tasks and make sure they’ll be held accountable for the execution of this manual.
 You can only do this if you know your audience and who you’re addressing.
 Consider the following factors:

 Step_04 // Write The Manual